Vallek/vallek-youtube-custom-css/README.md

 # My Youtube userstyle to hide annoying shit

 **08.2025 upd** does not work with new yt video ui.
 I will look into options here.
-Maybe will just disable watch ui part (most likley).
-Maybe will make style that restores old ui (not likley too much work).
+Maybe will just disable watch ui part (most likely).
+Maybe will make style that restores old ui (not likely too much work).
 Maybe adapt to existing style that restores old ui (couldn't find one yet).

 ## What it hides